ucsd-ml-arts/ml-art-final-parker-final/README.md

 See [`index.html`]()

-See `<person-name>.mp4` for StyleGAN reconstruction of a subject, starting from the null latent vector.
+See `images/generated_images/*ep/<person-name>.mp4` for StyleGAN reconstruction of a subject, starting from the null latent vector.

-See `loop.mp4` for a loop-able clip of StyleGAN reconstruction of a subject, starting from the learned latent vector of the previous subject.
+See `images/generated_images/loop/loop.mp4` for a loop-able clip of StyleGAN reconstruction of a subject, starting from the learned latent vector of the previous subject.
 Note that these reconstructions struggled to achieve the same loss minimization as the reconstructions which started at the null latent vector, however the same number of reconstruction iterations is used.

+See `images/generated_images/loop/<person-name>.mp4` to see the individual subject reconstructions from the loopable clip.

 All of the above mentioned video clips have a frame for every 10 iterations of the StyleGAN-Encoder [[8]], up to 1440 iterations per subject.